Reut212/Angular_Projects/README.md

 # Angular_Projects

-Here I will show all the projects I work on that related to Angular
+Here I will show all the projects I work on that related to Angular.

 First Project:
 - My first App: